OpenEvalProject/evals/manuscripts/elife-30560/v2/manuscript.md

 ## Abstract

-10.7554/eLife.30560.001 Homologous recombination involving sister chromatids is the most accurate, and thus most frequently used, form of recombination-mediated DNA repair.
+Homologous recombination involving sister chromatids is the most accurate, and thus most frequently used, form of recombination-mediated DNA repair.
 Despite its importance, sister chromatid recombination is not easily studied because it does not result in a change in DNA sequence, making recombination between sister chromatids difficult to detect.
 We have previously developed a novel DNA template strand sequencing technique, called Strand-seq, that can be used to map sister chromatid exchange (SCE) events genome-wide in single cells.
 An increase in the rate of SCE is an indicator of elevated recombination activity and of genome instability, which is a hallmark of cancer.
-In this study, we have adapted Strand-seq to detect SCE in the yeast Saccharomyces cerevisiae .
+In this study, we have adapted Strand-seq to detect SCE in the yeast Saccharomyces cerevisiae.
 We provide the first quantifiable evidence that most spontaneous SCE events in wild-type cells are not due to the repair of DNA double-strand breaks.

 ## Introduction